 Conclusions On The Louisiana Grills Pellet Grill/Smoker Range

 That’s it!
 Thanks for reading, I hope the above helped you to understand the differences between the current and upcoming Louisiana Grills models.
+You may also be interested in my article on Louisiana Grills error codes.
 If you would like to learn about all your pellet grill/smoker options whatever your budget may be, please check out my Wood Pellet Grill/Smoker Guide. 🙂

 Back in 2007 when I first become aware of pellet grills and smokers the only brand I was really aware of was Traeger.
 Traeger is really where this whole concept of cooking with pellets started in the 1980s.
 It was a ‘slow burner’ (pardon the pun) but since the 2010s is really when pellet grills and smokers started to get mainstream awareness, discussed alongside gas and charcoal grills.
 There are now over 30 pellet grill/smoker brands that I’m aware of, and the link above goes to my A to Z list of brands article.